elizabethdberube/Social-Media-API/README.md

 ## Questions

-If you have nay questions about this project then you can contact me directly at
+If you have any questions about this project then you can contact me directly at

 elizabethdberube@gmail.com